CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 a demo pipeline that applies LDA (a topic modelling technique) to the data set.

-The data set consists of 6,000 abstracts of scientific articles downloaded from https://arxiv.org (hosted by Cornell University)
+The data set consists of 6,000 abstracts of scientific articles downloaded from https://arxiv.org (hosted by Cornell University).
+The data set can be found in the __data/arXiv/__ folder.

 How to execute the pipeline
 ---------------------------